gtchax/Hackathon2017_suncom/README.md

 # Suncom

-> A Node.jsweb app that bridges the gap between  society and industry
+> A web app that bridges the gap between  society and industry

 ## Features